NJIT Highlanders

-Move to Division I
+History

 NJIT athletics moved to NCAA Division I, the top level of college athletics, in 2006.

 Prior to the reclassification of the athletic program, all teams competed at the Division II level.
 In the process of reclassification, both men's and women's soccer programs moved up to Division I faster than the other programs by taking advantage of a policy that allows lower division schools to elevate one sport in each gender to Division I in two years.
 NJIT men's soccer became a full member of NCAA Division I with championship eligibility at the start of the 2005 season.
 NJIT women's soccer began a similar two-year process in 2005, with full Division I status and championship eligibility arriving with the 2007 season.

 NJIT athletics officially gained across-the-board active membership in NCAA Division I, beginning September 1, 2009.

 Men's lacrosse, which was elevated from club to full varsity status for the 2015 season (2014–15 school year), competed as an independent through the 2019 season, after which the team joined the Northeast Conference.